Visit Gallery 101 at The Salvation Army's International Headquarters in London.

 The 101 Queen Victoria Street site has been occupied by The Salvation Army since 1881.
 When the current building opened in 2004 it provided an opportunity for International Headquarters (IHQ) to be more than just an administrative centre.

 Glass walls with Bible quotations and a new public café allowed IHQ to live up to the challenge of General John Gowans (international leader from 1999-2002) that it should be a 'building that speaks for itself'.

-This ethos is reflected in Gallery 101, which hosts up to six exhibitions per year.
-Many of these publicise and promote the work and mission of The Salvation Army, but the gallery is also available to be used by photographers, painters and other artists whose work is in sympathy with the aims of the organisation.
+This ethos is reflected in Gallery 101.
+Free exhibitions publicise the work and mission of The Salvation Army, but the gallery is also available to be used by photographers, painters and other artists whose work is in sympathy with the aims of the organisation.

 For more information contact the IHQ Communications Section.